Welcome to our forum. A Message To Our New and Prospective Members . Check out our Forum Rules. Lets keep this forum an enjoyable place to visit.

 Guess I'm not as flexible as I used to be.(lol)

-I'm having a terrible time with my 1st finger knuckle getting stuck either above the neck or just under, even if I swing my arm/elbow all the way under/past the other edge of my violin.
-Not holding with my thumb, either.
-It causes me trouble trying arm vibrato even more so.
+I'm still having a time with my 1st finger knuckle getting stuck either above the neck or just under, even if I swing my arm/elbow all the way under/past the other edge of my violin.

-I still struggle to keep my 3rd finger from crossing the string and I definitely can't get my little finger to set down in the right direction, so vibrato with my pinky is sideways.
+Also, still struggle to keep my 3rd finger pointing in the right direction on the strings & definitely can't get my little finger to set down right, so vibrato with my pinky is sideways.
 This is even with my hand completely over the fingerboard - very frustrating.

 Making sure part of my practice is vibrating slow & fast on different kinds of notes... and it's slowly becoming a more natural movement (except when recording - lol).